Named driver insurance

 How do I add a driver to my insurance?

-What if I only want to add a named driver for a short time?
+What if I only want to add a driver to my insurance for a short time?

-If you’re thinking of adding a driver to your car insurance temporarily, for example, you have friends visiting from abroad and you offer to lend them your car, it might be cheaper to get short-term car insurance rather than changing your own policy.
+You may be thinking of adding a driver to your car insurance temporarily – if, for example, you have friends visiting from abroad and you offer to lend them your car.
+In this case it might be cheaper to get short-term car insurance rather than change your own policy.

-Depending on the insurance provider you choose, short-term car insurance cover can range from just one hour, up to 84 days.
+Depending on the insurance provider you choose, temporary car insurance cover can range from just one hour up to 84 days.

 What do I need to get a quote?